chromium/chromium/extensions/docs/security_faq.md

 This is not considered a security bug ([example](https://crbug.com/1301966)).
 See above for [our stance on unpacked extensions][unpacked-extensions-stance].
-The addition of access to private APIs does not change this stance, as it is still most similar to a phyiscally-local attack or devtools execution in a trusted context (for instance, inspecting a component extension allows access to trusted APIs).
+The addition of access to private APIs does not change this stance, as it is still most similar to a physically-local attack or devtools execution in a trusted context (for instance, inspecting a component extension allows access to trusted APIs).